DjoserGenomics/djosergenomics.github.io/_posts/2025-08-07-Scroll-3-Khufus-Calculations.md

 **That’s it!** You can now download the kallisto folder from the left sidebar in Google Colab.

 You now have quantification results for all samples, ready to be imported into R for downstream analysis and visualization!

+If you want to continue, head over to the next scroll: [Khafre's Connections]({{site_baseurl}}/Scroll-4-Khafres-Connections/), where we’ll import our data into **R**, Fetch our annotations and Create our study Design.

 Now time for our next Cultural Spotlight.